manmanmano/IT_infrastructure/backup_restore.md

 ### !!!
 THE FOLLOWING COMMANDS MUST BE EXECUTED ON THE MACHINE THAT HOSTS INFLUXDB !!!
-InfluxDB is located in manmanmano-2, so be sure to executre these commands there.
+InfluxDB is located in manmanmano-3, so be sure to execute these commands there.

 Before starting clean everything from the /home/backup/restore directory with the following commands: